 1. INTRODUCTION

-Sheep are given special consideration among all other livestock species due to their numerous uses such as meat, wool and milk.
-(Prabhu et al. 2009).
-Sheep rearing is a major part of animal production particularly in arid and semi-arid areas.
-Sheep are raised primarily for their meat and wool.
-Suitable housing for sheep is more desirable particularly during the peak summer as it protects animals from challenging environments.
-Housing is an important production component and plays a key role in lamb management.
-Accommodation must allow the maintenance of hygienic environmental conditions and ensure livestock welfare, while facilitating the work of operators and animal handling.
-An ideal housing enables in moderating the range of microclimate to which the animals are exposed and the degree of comfort depends upon the type of housing and floor.
 The importance of shelter for profitable sheep rearing plays an inevitable role in large scale commercial sheep enterprise especially on intensive rearing system.
 The modern sheep shelters address the two foremost components of shelters, i.e., floor and roof that affect sheep comfort and productivity.
 Type of the floor is a significant issue in animal welfare (Stefanowska et al. 2002).
 A balance must exist between animal comfort and well-being, cleanliness, and feed digestibility and efficiency.
 Various factors in optimizing the well-being of sheep include providing free access to external areas (Casamassima et al. 2001), protection from thermal extremes (Sevi et al. 2001a), sufficient space allocation (Sevi et al. 1999), careful control of indoor climate and hygiene (Hartung, 1994), and the implementation of proper ventilation and light regimes (Budisatria et al. 2007).
 The thermal environment in animal houses has a direct impact on the efficiency of animal production as well as the health and welfare of animals kept their in.
 Poor building designs and improper microclimates can lead to thermal stress and welfare issues.
 (Clark and McArthur, 1994).
 Elevated ambient temperatures posed a substantial constraint on animal production in tropical and subtropical regions and becoming more pronounced when heat stress was coupled with high ambient humidity.
-Means of estimating the severity of the heat stress were proposed using both ambient temperature and relative humidity, referred to as the temperature-humidity index (Marai et al. 1997)
+Means of estimating the severity of the heat stress were proposed using both ambient temperature and relative humidity, referred to as the temperature-humidity index (Marai et al. 1997).
 The productivity of animals is primarily the product of interaction of its genetic makeup and the environment in which it develops.
 Elevated ambient temperature, coupled with humidity and solar radiation, constitutes climatic stress that influences physiological responses, thereby diminishing animal performance in areas such as growth, production, and reproduction.
 In hot environments, the housing of sheep must be adjusted to mitigate the impact of environmental temperature and humidity.
 It is essential to provide shelter for sheep during the day to minimize the effects of heat.
-Therefore, the present study was designed to identify a suitable housing system for economic rearing of lambs under intensive management and evaluate impact of two different housing systems on growth performance during summer season.
 Therefore, the present study was designed to identify a suitable housing system for economic rearing of lambs under intensive management to evaluate the impact of two different housing systems on THI and growth performance during summer.

 2. material and methods